VinnyDiddy/Animal-Crossing-Text-Editor/README.md

 anything.
 But here's the phrases I've been using when it comes to making little edits to the dialogue.

+# If you're going to edit the text, please be sure to replace the message_data.bin AND message_data_table.bin, the game will bug out if you do not do this.

 	<Pause [amount]>
   This is simply the pauses inbetween words, I think it goes off of the amount frames, but I don't know...
   I typically use around 6-12 when pausing inbetween words.